Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 -

-While every draw is fully random, frequency analysis can help inform your number choices.
-Our Hot & Cold Number tracker shows you which balls have appeared most and least often across recent Lotto draws — useful background when selecting your 6 numbers.
+Every draw is fully random and no number is ever "due".
+Our Hot & Cold Number tracker shows which balls have appeared most and least often in recent Lotto draws — interesting background when choosing your 6 numbers, but it cannot improve your chances.

 -